 The Evo Carbon – a cheaper alternative

-Cannondale also offering a version of the frame that more of us can afford: The Evo Carbon.
+Cannondale also offers a version of the frame that more of us can afford: The Evo Carbon.
 To keep the price low, Cannondale built the frame with an intermediate modulus carbon rather than the expensive high-modulus carbon of the current Evo Hi-Mod.
 The weight a bit rises, but still impressive: about 950g painted, but due to clever placement of multiple layers of the carbon used, the stiffness still hits the same targets as the Hi-Mod.

 There will be two builds available: one with Shimano Ultegra Di2 for £3,699.99 and the other with SRAM Red for £3,499.99.